A Complete Guide to Self-Actualization: 5 Key Steps to Accelerate Growthby Scott Jeffrey

 by Abraham Maslow

-Maslow is perhaps my favorite psychologists and one of the most influential thinkers of the past century.
+Maslow is perhaps my favorite psychologist and one of the most influential thinkers of the past century.
 Maslow’s strengths didn’t rest in his writing, but in his observations about humanity.

 Although he’s most well-known for the hierarchy of human needs, his insights span far beyond just that.
 Most of his work is in the form of papers and textbooks.
 The Farthest Reaches was published after Maslow past away.